 print(colours1) -- ['orange', 'yellow']

 When colour1 is created, Python creates it as a list type, then has the list point to its elements.
 When colour2 is created as a copy of colour1, they both point to the same list container.
 If one sets a new value to an element of the list, then any variable that points to that list sees the update, as shown in the second example.
 Example 1, on the other hand, shows that a complete new list is created for colour2 (replacing the equivalence of colour1 and colour2), and any further changes to colour2 or colour1 do not affect the other.

+Copying with the slice [:] operator provides a deeper level of copying under certain situations.
+It does create a new memory address for the top level list, but when embedded sublist are involved, the slice operator still references the objects in the original list.
+In summary, the difference between shallow and deep copying is only relevant for compound objects, which are objects containing other objects like lists or class objects.

-Python has a function called deepcopy in standard library’s copy module that copies all levels of a structured variable to another variable.
+Python has a function called deepcopy in standard library’s copy module that copies all levels of a structured object to another object.

 6.38.2 Guidance to language users

 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.38.5.

+To force deep copies at all levels of a variable, use the copy.deepcopy standard library function.

 Use the “slice” operator [:] or container copy() methods to force a copy up to one nested level

-Note: x = y[:] or x = y.copy() copies the complete next level, but leaves deeper levels, such as sublists shared.
+Note: x = y[:] or x = y.copy()copies the complete next level, but leaves deeper levels, such as sublists shared.

-To force deep copies at all levels of a variable, use the “copy.deepcopy” standard library function.

 6.39 Memory Leaks and Heap Fragmentation [XYL]